Cloud providers¶

 Hyperstack¶

-Hyperstack provides bare-metal GPU instances via their InfraHub API.
+Hyperstack provides GPU instances through NexGen Cloud's InfraHub API.
 Resources are organized into environments that group VMs, keypairs, and volumes within a region.
-Environments are created per cluster and cascade-deleted on teardown.
+Environments are created per compute and cascade-deleted on teardown.
 All instances are on-demand — no spot pricing.

 Setup¶